bbell2411/task-manager-django/README.md

 # task-manager-django
-this is a practice repo for django familiarity, covering database (sqlite/psql) testing with pytest and test case and authentication.
+this is a practice repo for django familiarity, covering database (sqlite/psql) testing with TestCase and authentication.